avertes/VHD-Maker/README.md

 VHD-Maker
 =========

-Adds VHD footer to raw disk image to make it mountable in
+Adds VHD footer to raw disk image to make it mountable in Windows